hrishikesh2708/CSCI567_Machine_Learning_Project/README.md

 ## Repository Contents

-- **Code**: Python scripts implementing the CNN and regularization techniques.
+- **Code**: Python scripts implementing the CNN and RNN model and regularization techniques.
 - **Report**: Detailed analysis and results of the regularization techniques.

 ## Conclusion